farmOS/farmOS-aggregator/README.md

 file inside the `./instance` directory.
 For a list of available settings and their default values, see `farmOSaggregator/default_settings.py`.

+Some settings that you will want to override are:

+ * `SECRET_KEY`: The Flask secret key.

 ## MAINTAINERS

  * Michael Stenta (m.stenta) - https://github.com/mstenta